-HelloFresh – Most affordable vegan meal kits
+HelloFresh – Affordable vegetarian meal kits

-Purple Carrot – Most exotic plant-powered meal kits
+Purple Carrot – Exotic, plant-powered meal kits

 Veestro’s menu filter lets you choose dishes that work with your diet, like nut-free, gluten-free, high protein, low calorie, or soy-free.
 Veestro also offers kosher meals – something we haven’t seen elsewhere.
 While the meal selection is extensive, it doesn’t change, so after a while, you’ll probably end up choosing the same meals.

 You can learn more about Veestro’s plans in this dedicated Veestro review .

 Veestro sends out its meals with plenty of dry ice to keep them frozen and the packaging can all be recycled.
 Meals can be stored for up to eight weeks in the freezer.
 Currently, Veestro delivers to everywhere in the US except for Hawaii, Alaska, and Puerto Rico.